magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-breakpoints.md

 According to the approach, implemented in the Magento UI library, the `.media-width()` mixin calls are defined in many places, but invoked in one place, in `lib/web/css/source/lib/_responsive.less`.

-To implement a new breakpoint, we need to edit the `.media-width()` mixin by adding the appropriate rule there.
+To implement a new breakpoint, you need to edit the `.media-width()` mixin by adding the appropriate rule there.
 So you need to override the library `_responsive.less` in your theme, and add the customizations there.

 To do this, take the following steps:

-1. Copy the `_responsive.less` file to your `<your_theme_dir>/web/css/source/lib/` directory.
-You must copy the file from the parent's theme `<your_parent_theme_dir>/web/css/source/lib/_responsive.less`, if it exists.
-In other case copy the library file `<your_theme_dir>/web/css/source/lib/`.
+1. Copy the `_responsive.less` file to your `<your_theme_dir>/web/css/source/lib/` directory from one of the following locations:
+	- `<your_parent_theme_dir>/web/css/source/lib/_responsive.less`: overriding `_responsive.less` in the parent theme.
+If there's no such file or no parent theme, use the other optin.
+	- `<your_theme_dir>/web/css/source/lib/_responsive.less`: the library file.
 2. In your `_responsive.less`, add the `.media-width` mixin rule for your breakpoint in the corresponding section (desktop or mobile, depending on the type of breakpoint you add).

 Example: